rl-institut/multi-vector-simulator/docs/MVS_Outputs.rst

                 {200 kWh(el)\cdot \frac{kWh(eleq)}{kWh(el)}}
                 = 3/4 = \text{75 %}

 The renewable factor can, just like the :ref:`kpi_renewable_share_of_local_generation` not indicate how much renewable energy is used in each of the sectors.
-In the future, it may be possible to dive into this together with the degree of sesector-coupling.
+In the future, it may be possible to dive into this together with the degree of sector-coupling.

 CO2 Emissions
 #############